The Parole Board is an independent statutory body that considers applications for parole from prisoners serving long-term sentences.

 - Whether there are any compelling compassionate grounds which merit special consideration?

-You can make submissions to the Board to express your views regarding the release of a prisoner.
-You will need to do this in writing (details below).
+You can make submissions to the Board to express your views regarding the release of a prisoner, and may receive legal assistance to do this.
+You can decide whether you wish to make a submission in writing, in person, or through a legal representative.
+You may be accompanied by your legal representative to a meeting with the Board.
 Any submission you make will be added to the prisoner’s file and will be considered by the Board.

-In the case of prisoners serving a life sentence, families can also express their view regarding restriction on where a lifer can resign after release.
+In the case of prisoners serving a life sentence, families can also express their views regarding restrictions on where a lifer can resign after release.

 It is important to know that any submission you make will be added to the prisoner’s file and will be available to the prisoner.